 Customs isn't only for freshmen.
-If you're in session one, just ask my friend Andrew Coleman, who finally came to his senses and transferred to MTSU from the industrial waste zone that is Tennessee Technological University.
+If you're in session one, just ask my friend Andrew Coleman, who finally came to his senses and transferred to MTSU from the industrial waste zone that is Tennessee Technological Univer-

-Sure, that university gets thousands more dollars per student in funding than MTSU (was that little fact included on the campus orientation tour?), but has it gotten Tech any farther along?
+Sure, that university gets thousands more dollars per student in funding than MTSU (was that little fact included on the campus orienany farther along?

-I say no. Look at the facts - they're just now getting Ethernet in their dorms, the newest building on their campus was erected heaven knows how long ago and US News and World Report classifies them merely as a "regional university."
+I say no. Look at the facts they're just now getting Ethernet in their dorms, the newest building on their campus was erected heaven knows how long ago and US News and World Report classifies them merely as a "regional university."
 MTSU is classified as a national university.
 Their newspaper, The Oracle, is horrible.
-That's according to some of Tech's own students.
+That's according to some of Tech's own same initial experiences.
+There's the award-winning campus tour, the delectable delights available at the club fair and the first chance to meet/stalk tantalizing members of the opposite sex (sorry to disappoint you ladies, but I'm taken).

 Having said that, here's a lesson for new Blue Raiders: no one ever criticizes Sidelines.
 We are journalistic gods and therefore without flaws.
-If anything is ever wrong with the paper, it is the printer's fault.
+If anything is ever wrong with the paper, it is the printer's